populationgenomics/metamist/db/backup/README.md

 ### Recover Sample Metadata Database

 1. If the `sm-dm-vm-instance` needs to be restored, create a new instance from the [sm-db-vm-image](https://console.cloud.google.com/compute/machineImages/details/sm-dm-vm-image?project=sample-metadata).
 If you can't access the image, you can rebuild the instance from scratch.
-See [Rebuild VM](#Rebuild-VM) for further instructions.
+See [Rebuild Database VM](#Rebuild-Database-VM) for further instructions.
 2. Validate that MariaDB 10.5 is running on the vm.

    > ```bash